 A couple of weeks ago, I shared with you the before and after pictures of my home renovation.
 Well, some of them.
 I had to leave a few things out so that you’d keep coming back! 🙂 Anyway, the truth is that there are several rooms that are finished construction-wise, but not finished decor wise.
-But one room that I left out of that first before and after post was my master bathroom.
+But one room that I left out of that first post was my master bathroom before and after.
 I ADORE the way it turned out.
 And I finally got the curtains hung and everything clean, so I’d like to share it with you.

 When we first bought this house, the master suite was a real head scratcher.
 It doesn’t have the best location in the house, the walls were all angled and crazy, and the master bath left a lot to be desired.
 See for yourself….